evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 ### Steering

 Dynamic steering is a standard feature on the BMW iX xDrive40.
 Dynamic steering varies the steering ratio as a function of driving speed.
-In addition,  rear-wheel steering is a standard feature.
+In addition,  rear-wheel steering is available as a standard feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes

 [Regenerative braking](../../../../technology/regen/) is available in several modes.
 The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
 In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
 You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
 You can choose between two stopping modes for one-pedal driving.
-Hold mode stops the car completely using friction brakes and  roll mode causes the vehicle to roll until it stops by itself.
+Hold mode stops the car completely using friction brakes, and roll mode causes the vehicle to roll until it stops by itself.

 ## Exterior

 You can choose between 9 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
-Soft close are an optional function for the regular doors.
+Soft close is an optional function for the side doors.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 As an option, you can order this model with a large panoramic roof extending from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 The glass has an electrochromic function that lets you blend the glass to protect against the sun.